 COPIERS - The Library has three photocopy machines--$0.I0 per page.

 COMPUTERS - The fee is now $0.50 per hour.
 Software available includes Microsoft Office and Corel Wordperfect Suite.

 INTERNET ACCESS - The Library offers Internet access via a T-1 line.
 Full details at the reference desk.

-Friday morning group - every Friday from September through June, primary audience is seniors although all are welcome - lectures, slide shows, group discussions.
+Programs: Friends film series - Foreign films shown every other Wednesday evening, and classics on Fridays.
+Concerts - from September-May - Once a month on Sunday afternoons, free, generally classical music.
+Friday morning group - every Friday from September - June, primary audience is seniors although all are welcome - lectures, slide shows, group discussions.

-Reference Service: The Libraryfields queries from people of all ages, education levels, etc. We find addresses of companies, evaluations of cars and consumer goods, criticism of authors, a doctor's credentials, material for preparing a resume, and facts and figures for the range of human knowledge.
-The Library stocks current editions of many standard reference works and uses the services of the Internet and the New Jersey Regional Network to find materials that answer a patron's questions.
+Reference Service: The Library fields queries from people of all ages, education levels, etc. We find addresses of companies, evaluations of cars and consumer goods, criticism of authors, a doctor's credentials, material for preparing a resume, and facts and figures for the range of human knowledge.
+The Library stocks current editions of many standard reference works and uses the services of the Internet, the New Jersey Regional Network, to find materials that answers a patron's questions.
 Reference service is available in person or over the phone except on Sunday when the level of in-house use does not permit phone service.

 English as a Second Language: The Library attempts to link people needing instruction in the use of the English language with volunteer tutors for one on one training.
 Contact Carol Anderson or Toby Weiss.

 Service to Shut-Ins: The Library provides the delivery and return of reading materials for those who are unable to visit the library in person.
 Contact Carol Anderson.